-Courtesy of Advanced Bionics.
 Image description: adults working in a laboratory testing Cochlear Implant components.
 They are wearing gloves, a hair net and a uniform.
 They have microscopes and lots of other medical testing equipment around them.

-Cochlear implants are reliable devices.
-The chance of the surgically implanted part of the implant failing is very low (generally less than 1% within the first ten years), and many implant users have been using their implants for over 30 years without any problems.
-If it did fail in the future, the implant can be replaced through another operation, and the outcome tends to be like the first operation.
-The external speech processor that sits behind your ear can be replaced easily if any faults develop, but with some basic maintenance, they are also reliable.
+Cochlear implants are very reliable devices.
+The chance of the surgically implanted part of the implant failing is very low (much less than 1%) and many implant users today have been using their implants for over 30 years without any problems.
+If it did fail at any time in the future the implant can be replaced through another operation and the outcome tends to be similar to the first operation.
+The external speech processor that sits behind your ear can be replaced easily if any faults develop, but with some basic maintenance, they are also very reliable